Hostmak

 1. SSL Certificates

-An SSL (Secure Sockets Layer) certificate is a must-have security feature for any website.
-It encrypts the data exchanged between your website and its visitors, ensuring that sensitive information, such as login credentials, payment details, and personal data, is protected from hackers.
+It encrypts data exchanged between your website and its visitors, ensuring that sensitive information—like login credentials, payment details, and personal data—remains secure.

 Key Benefits of SSL: